The following blog entry was written in 2010, about the purchase of our monohull sailboat.

 First and foremost, I should relay that going into this venture we weren’t entirely new to the ocean, or boats, or even sailboats for that matter.
 Well, he wasn’t entirely new to sailboats.
-I had been on a sailboat under sail before, but not on a small sailboat under sail heeling at a 30 degree angle while anything not secured in the cabin is tossed about like ice cubes in a glass.
+I had been on a sailboat under sail before, but not on a small sailboat under sail heeling at a 30 degree angle while anything not secured in the cabin is tossed around like ice cubes in a glass.
 Until this dream came about, the true extent of my sailing experience was one of those paid “Pirate Ship” sailing excursions like you’d take while in port during a cruise.
 So you can imagine, when Will broached the subject of living the cruising lifestyle aboard a sailboat, I faltered a bit.
-Okay, a LOT.
+Okay, I faltered a LOT.
 I questioned every aspect of this idea from top to bottom: you name it and I questioned it, for days on end.
 Will being the patient saint that he is never grew tired of my questions, never got upset by my random “what if” scenarios, and never laughed at my ignorance no matter how silly my questions must have seemed to him.
-I asked about the different types of boats for blue water (ocean) cruising and making crossings (from continent to continent), safety issues, weather concerns, boat maintenance, the annual costs of living, necessary documentation, animals onboard, living space, amenities, work prospects, on and on and on until I felt entirely comfortable with the idea.
+I asked about the different types of boats, safety issues, weather concerns, boat maintenance, insurance, documentation, animals onboard, living spaces, amenities, traveling, work prospects, on and on and on until I felt entirely comfortable with the idea.

-I finally announced to Will that I was in agreement on the idea but I had three conditions: 1.)
+I finally announced to William that I was in agreement on the idea but I had three conditions: 1.)
 The boat had to be big enough to be livable but small enough to be single-handed should something happen to one of us that would prevent both of us handling the boat (for example: if my back went out, or I broke a leg, etc.), 2.)
-It had to have a separate shower area, or at least an area that could be sectioned off and didn’t require hosing down the entire head (bathroom) area to take a shower, and 3.)
+I wanted a separate shower area in the head, or at least a decent area that could be sectioned off comfortably and didn’t require hosing down the entire head (bathroom) area to take a shower, and 3.)
 I had to have a washer/dryer unit.
 Not that I’d expect to do tons of laundry, but small loads now and again, especially when facilities aren’t always available and you want fresh clothes, is a general “must have” in my book.
-To my surprise Will agreed with my three conditions, and enthusiastically (apparently he likes having clean clothes too)!
-So now that I was convinced, the real work could begin and the intense research began.
+To my surprise William immediately and enthusiastically agreed with my three conditions, and then the real work began!

 First we discussed the initial plan, how much of a boat could we afford, and what timeframe were we looking at for purchasing a boat.
 Were we looking at restoring something, buying slightly used, or something new?
 We each had some money tucked away, but not enough to buy something outrageously expensive, and for our first foray into sailboat ownership we both felt that a good starter boat which we could fix up to our specifications while learning to sail would be ideal, but we needed to be careful not to get sucked into buying a “project boat” which would take entirely too many years and too much money to finish.
 We also decided we wanted our boat to be paid off, nothing we’d have to finance, or make payments on.
 This would mean a much longer timeframe for finding the boat initially of course, but with the economy still on the downside we were confident in the buyer’s market and hopeful that we could find a worthwhile candidate.